mytechstuff/titan-coffee-run/test_cases.md

   - The invalid field(s) contain the validation message in the value_or_message column.
 - Priority: Medium
 - Notes: This checks content correctness and that exported rows match the in-page table.
+- Notes 2: Validation_results.csv uploaded
 ---

-## Test Case 7 — Reset / Clear behavior and ARIA cleanup
+## Test Case 7 — Reset / Clear behavior and ARIA cleanup == PASSED
 - ID: TC-07
 - Objective: Verify that the native form Reset and the Clear Errors button remove inline errors, clear the validation-summary and table, and remove aria-describedby references so screen readers do not reference removed nodes.
 - Steps: